theoteno/NitroLess/README.md

 # NitroLess
 Minimalistic BetterDiscord theme; hides Nitro (almost) everywhere, and it's done!
 But in the emoji selector, the linked plugin should work.
-HideDisabledEmojis - https://betterdiscordlibrary.com/plugins/HideDisabledEmojis
+(Or more likely messed up the whole thing, but still not late to fix some code...)

+HideDisabledEmojis, the DownGit downloader - https://downgit.github.io/#/home?url=https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/HideDisabledEmojis